awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 Your app sends the username and password to Amazon Cognito.
 If your app has a native sign-in UI and uses the Amazon Cognito Identity Provider SDK, your app must use the USER_PASSWORD_AUTH flow, in which the SDK sends the password to the server (your app must not use the default USER_SRP_AUTH flow since the SDK does not send the password to the server in the SRP authentication flow).
 The USER_PASSWORD_AUTH flow is enabled by setting AuthenticationDetails.authenticationType to "USER_PASSWORD".
  [Switch Authentication Flows](https://docs.amplify.aws/lib/auth/switch-auth/q/platform/js)

- If you like to set a migration flow for a specfic enviroment, follow the these steps:
+ If you like to set a migration flow for a specific environment, follow the these steps:

  1. After your calling your imports in src/App.js of your react frontend, the use the following example.

     Example:
     ```
     Amplify.configure({...awsconfig,
       Auth: {
         // OPTIONAL - Manually set the authentication flow type.
 Default is 'USER_SRP_AUTH'
         authenticationFlowType: Config.authenticationFlowType !== undefined ?
 Config.authenticationFlowType : "USER_SRP_AUTH",